Recycling for the Community

 Rinse items to avoid attracting ants, bees and other undesirable critters in your home, office and in the church recycle station.

-- Place all of your recycled items inside the recycle station.
+- Place all of your recycled items inside the recycle stations.

-The following are items that can be recycled and they don't need to be sorted:
+The following are items that can be recycled:

 - Plastics 1-7.
 You can typically find the recycle number on the bottom of plastic items indicating the ingredients of the plastic.